-The landscape opens into a grey plateau, the romance of the day ebbing a touch as we head deeper into Milan's clogged core.
+The landscape opens into a grey plateau, the self-imposed romance of the day ebbing a touch as we head deeper into Milan's clogged core.
 It's Friday evening, it's hotter than hell, and as hectoring commuters clamour to inhabit the space we're currently occupying all effort is invested in not being the first to blink.
-Directly ahead our genial host, battle-grizzled Corrado Lopresto, guides his Lancia Florida show queen with gusto, taking a run at what locals call 'The Bridge of Broken Door Mirrors' without lifting.
+Directly ahead our genial host, battle-grizzled local Corrado Lopresto, guides his Lancia Florida show queen with gusto, taking a run at what locals call 'The bridge of broken door mirrors' without lifting.

-Nobody gives an inch, so neither do we, trailing in his wake aboard his equally irreplaceable Alfa Romeo Giulietta Spider prototipo and hoping not to fluff a shift on the column change.
-Our cavalcade is a magnet for the like-minded, or indeed no-minded, and the sense of relief on returning the car safely to its lair is tangible.

-Back-pedal a few hours and it was a different story.
-A touch fanciful perhaps, but first sight of this mysterious confection had us staring in whimpering incomprehension.
+Nobody gives an inch so neither do we, trailing in his wake aboard his equally irreplaceable Alfa Romeo Giulietta Spider prototipo and hoping not to fluff a shift on the column change.
+Our cavalcade is a magnet for the like-minded, or indeed no-minded, the sense of relief on returning the car safely to its lair being of the palpable kind.
+Backpedal a few hours and it was a different story.
+A touch fanciful perhaps, but first sight of this mysterious confection saw us staring in whimpering incomprehension.
 It does exist!
-And it's gorgeous.
-Memory being an unreliable record where truth is concerned, for decades this car wasn't even mythical, for nobody was aware of its possible existence.
+And it's (itlas) gorgeous (end itals).
+Memory being an unreliable record where truth is concerned, for decades this car wasn't even mythical for nobody was even aware of its (itals) possible (end itals) existence.
 History told us that just one Bertone Giulietta Spider was built, but history was wrong.
-Unmistakably the work of design colossus Franco Scaglione, and as suggestive of free and easy '50s glamour as Capri pants and headscarfs, its origins are rooted as much in New York as Milano.
+Unmistakably the work of design colossus Franco Scaglione, and as suggestive of free and easy '50s glamour as Capri pants and headscarfs, its origins are nonetheless rooted as much in New York as Milano.

 Alfa Romeo's move into the post-war mainstream with the Giulietta depended on so many variables, not least its success Stateside.
-Which is where Max Hoffman (née Hoffmann) enters the story.
+Which is where Max Hoffman (nee Hoffmann) enters the story.
 This cultured wheeler-dealer had hitherto held a concession for the marque (among many others) in his native Austria, only to depart for Paris and then New York once the Nazis annexed his homeland.
 Arriving with greatly reduced means, he nevertheless soon made a bundle selling jewellery made of metal-coated plastic; the enterprising émigré had astutely recognised that women were being employed in factories in huge numbers as part of the war effort and had little to spend their wages on due to shortages.

-His faux baubles recouped a huge return on his \$300 investment.
+His faux baubles recouped a huge return on his 0 investment.

 Emerging from the war considerably better off than when he'd entered it, 'Maxie' formed the Hoffman Motor Car Company in 1947.
 Sited at the crossroads of affluent Park Avenue and 59th Street, his showroom was initially - and predictably - bereft of stock and he took whatever he could get.
 Yet within three years he had reached agreement with Jaguar to import the XK120 and acknowledged the worth of the VW Beetle after most industry bigwigs had written it off; he briefly held the sole distribution rights for the East Coast.
-Throw in his role in establishing Porsche in the world's biggest consumer market, and persuading a sceptical Mercedes-Benz board to produce a roadgoing version of their gullwing-door Le Mans winner, and it's clear why he had the ear of most European industry players.
+Throw in his role in establishing Porsche in the world's biggest consumer market, and persuading a sceptical Mercedes-Benz board to produce a road-going version of their gullwing-door Le Mans winner, and it's clear why he had the ear of most European industry players.